Category Archives: Shared Secrets

 People Talk

-An excerpt from The Only Road Manuscript
+An excerpt from The Only Road Manuscript 1988 – Nicole

 Enter Satan

 “This, I have got to see.”
 Debra pushed open the door and stood with one hand still perched on the knob and the other on her hip.
-There, she stared at her little sister, unblinking for what seemed like minutes, before bursting into laughter.
-“Oh my God, she scalped you, like you needed to look more like a boy.”
-She left just as abruptly as she had entered but not before adding, “Well, you got the whole butch thing down.”
+From the threshold, she stared at her younger sibling, unblinking for a long minute.
+It was unlikely that she was weighing her reaction before bursting into laughter.

 Back to School

 “I know, I know.
-It’s really bad isn’t it?”
+It’s really bad, isn’t it?”
 Nicole plucked at strands of hair sporadically; a nervous impulse which had manifested itself into a complex over the past week.

 “What?
 No. This isn’t about your hair, but now that you mention it, WOW!”
-Her eyes grew even wider which did not seem possible.
-A big eyed ‘wow’ from Lindsay Petticomb was never good, more sarcastic.
+Her eyes grew even wider, which did not seem possible.
+A big eyed ‘wow’ from Lindsay Petticomb was never good.
+More sarcastic than anything.
 Nicole translated this verbal and facial expression as only best friends can.
-Lindsay had managed to communicate in an instant that Nicole’s hair was shocking, not a great look, but they could be seen walking around together.
+Lindsay managed to communicate in an instant that Nicole’s hair was shocking.
+It was not a great look, but they still could be seen walking around together.
 This gave Nicole a little solace.
-“When was the last time you saw Frank Fortelli?”
-Lindsay asked with an interrogating edge.

 “No.” Lindsay returned, holding each letter’s sound as if ready to burst into song.

 “When did you see him last?”
-This time her words were slow and serious.
+This time, her words were slow and serious.

 “Lindsay!”
 The suspense was eating at Nicole.

 “I heard something.”
-She shrugged apologetically, “…something that you are not going to like.”
+She shrugged apologetically.
+“Something that you are not going to like.”

 The Power of a Rumor